 Strawberries and basil are a winning combination.
 How does a Strawberry Basil Tequila Cocktail sound?

-Speaking of apples, Grilled Smoked Apples will knock your socks off.
+Speaking of apples, Smoked Apples will knock your socks off.
 Topped with vanilla ice cream, this is the ultimate BBQ party dessert.

 Have I got your tastebuds salivating yet?
 Believe me, once you taste grilled strawberries, you will want to eat them all year long.
 Healthy, gluten-free, super easy to make.
 Great for brunch, afternoons on the patio, and dessert too.

 Simple, delicious Grilled Balsamic Strawberries make summer eating fun.